Comparing Varilux vs. Hoya progressive lenses

 If your patient is looking for a high end lens, such as the Varilux Physio W3+, then the Hoya Array 2 is a great alternative option.

 Other than being free of the baggage that comes with vision plans, the Hoya Array 2 offers patients a number of features to improve comfort and performance.
 This product includes customizable variable corridor length for ergonomic improvement.
-Additionally, the Hoya Array 2 applies freeform surfacing technology to the backside of any semi-finished lens in any material.
-It also includes Binocular Harmonization Technology.
+The Hoya Array 2 also applies freeform surfacing technology to the backside of any semi-finished lens in any material.
+It also incorporates Binocular Harmonization Technology.
 This addition takes into account the differences between the left and right prescription to balance design performance.
-There is also a Hoya Array 2 Wrap that provides compensated design for wrap frames.
+Additionally, the Hoya Array 2 Wrap provides a compensated design for wrap frames.

-The Varilux Physio W3+ is similar in a lot of ways.
-Synchroneyes Technology, like Binocular Harmonization Technology, calculates both the left and right lenses as a pair in order to improve clarity.
+The Varilux Physio W3+ is similar in many ways.
+SynchronEyes Technology, like Binocular Harmonization Technology, calculates both the left and right lenses as a pair in order to improve clarity.
 In addition, Wavefront Advanced Vision Enhancement 2 (W.A.V.E 2) Technology adapts wavefront control to the patient’s visual requirements.
 W.A.V.E.
 2 offers patients sharper vision at all distances and in all lighting conditions—including night.
-Patients wearing the Varilux Physio W3+ also read more comfortably with customized near vision.
+Patients wearing the Varilux Physio W3+ also read more comfortably with Customized Near Vision Technology.

 Hoya iD MyStyle 2 and Hoya iD Lifestyle 3